 Anyone knows how much people love getting outside with their dogs.
 From majestic outdoor scenery, canine-friendly businesses and off-leash parks, many places are an ideal place to raise your beloved pet.
 However, animals can act unexpectedly, and suffering from a dog bite can be a frightening, painful experience.
-We understand the life-altering impact a vicious dog attack can have on your life, family, and earning potential, and we won’t rest until you get the justice and compensation you deserve.
+At Daly & Black, P.C., we understand the life-altering impact a vicious dog attack can have on your life, family, and earning potential, and our team of dog bite lawyers and personal injury lawyers won’t rest until you get the justice and compensation you deserve.

 Dog Bite Laws